APR 24-27 Out of Eden,

 After seeing the students’ work, Associate Professor Sky Shineman suggested that the students create the exhibition, the first time they have worked together.
 “The themes and materials shared by these women reveal a sophistication and curiosity about the world in which they live.
 Mythology, appreciation of natural beauty, craft and the powerful agency of art-making are a shared language among these works.”
 Shineman said that this exhibition highlights the way art-making can create relevance and meaning when combined with other departments at UA.
 “It is really exciting to see these engaged and enlightened artists from a variety of areas of study bring their voices together.”

-Rachel Jones is a BFA major with a concentration in printmaking and a minor in the Blount Scholars Program.
+Rachel Jones, who hails from Knoxville, Tennessee, is a BFA major with a concentration in printmaking and a minor in the Blount Scholars Program.
 “My work finds inspiration in the narratives of Classical mythology and traditional fairytales.
 By bringing physicality to their gaze, I hope to upend the expected representation of feminine characters, and to explore their stories through a modern feminist perspective that gives them agency over their own myth and environment.”

-Ivey Scott, whose BFA concentration is in painting, noted that all the art works and the ideas are related by the subjects of nature, feminine exploration and by the techniques the artists used.
+Ivey Scott, from Montgomery, Alabama, whose BFA concentration is in painting, noted that all the artworks and the ideas are related by the subjects of nature, feminine exploration and by the techniques the artists used.
 Scott presents a series of landscape scenes in oil paintings and relief prints in which she creates certain moods.
 She hopes to share her love of the outdoors by taking the viewer into the picture.

 Go to our website for more information about the Department of Art and Art History’s degree programs.